The most recent changes to expungement law in New Jersey took effect on October 1, 2018. Here are some of its highlights:

-- The waiting period before a criminal conviction can be expunged is lowered from ten years to six years.
+- The waiting period before a criminal conviction can be expunged is reduced from ten years to six years.
 In some cases, that six-year wait can be lowered to five years, just as before.
-(The waiting period before disorderly persons convictions can be expunged remains unchanged);
+(The waiting period before disorderly persons convictions and municipal ordinance convictions can be expunged remains unchanged);

 - Previously, criminal convictions could be expunged if there were not more than two additional disorderly persons or petty disorderly persons convictions.
-The new law raises that limit of additional disorderly persons or petty disorderly persons convictions (or any combination thereof) from two to three;
+The new law raised the limit of additional disorderly persons or petty disorderly persons convictions (or any combination thereof) from two to three;

 - Previously, no conviction could be expunged if the applicant has had one or more criminal charges dismissed as a result of successful completion of a diversion.
-The new law eliminates that bar;
+The new law eliminated that bar;

 - All criminal convictions for which expungements are sought are listed in a single judgment of conviction;

 - All of the convictions related to crimes that were “interdependent” or closely related in circumstances and were committed as part of a sequence of events that took place within a comparatively short period of time.

 Drafting Note for Expungement Lawyers: New specifications for the verification required by N.J.S.
 2C:52-8b apply in some situations.
 Those situations relate to expungement applications for criminal convictions, and to interrelated disorderly persons convictions.
 Please review N.J.S.
 2C:52-8b carefully to see the exact new requirements.